Spring Garden Revival

 Post-Pruning Debris Management & Massachusetts Organic Waste Requirements

-Massachusetts prohibits wood waste in household trash, requiring participation in municipal yard waste programs (April–November).
-Only biodegradable paper bags are accepted, and brush bundles must not exceed 4-foot lengths.
-On-site chipping and mulch utilization are encouraged, while valuable species may be processed for lumber.
-Biomass facilities and municipal composting programs handle smaller material, and firewood processing is available for suitable wood.
-Diseased material (oak wilt, Dutch elm disease) must be removed immediately and may require landfill disposal or quarantine, coordinated with the MA Dept of Agricultural Resources.
-Prompt cleanup protects storm drains and public safety, and property owners must meet municipal standards.
+Massachusetts prohibits wood waste in household trash, requiring participation in municipal yard waste programs from April to November.
+Residents must use biodegradable paper bags and limit brush bundles to 4-foot lengths.
+On-site chipping and mulch utilization are encouraged, and valuable species may be processed for lumber.
+Diseased material (oak wilt, Dutch elm disease) must be removed immediately and may require landfill disposal or quarantine per MA Dept of Agricultural Resources.
+Prompt cleanup of streets and sidewalks is required to protect storm drainage systems, and all debris management must align with MassDEP waste reduction goals.

 Natick Department of Public Works